MADAL1EN/MADs-Reflex-Scripts/README.md

 Features:

-- Toggle only show in warmup.
+- Toggle setting for only show in warmup.
 (TODO)
-- Print times to console.
+- Toggle setting for print times to console.
 (TODO)
 - List fastest times like a mini default race scoreboard.
 (TODO Maybe?)